0 Part Course |

 • Calculating the net working capital needs of the company

-• Methods in improving working capital generation
+• Methods for improving working capital generation

 • The importance of liquidity in distressed client companies